jawws88/datasci-congressional-data/README.md

 Predicting US Federal Campaign Contributions using Demographic Data at the Zip code level: https://github.com/tejeffers/MoneyTalks

 2015 Code for San Francisco Campaign Finance Blog: http://codeforsanfrancisco.org/blog/post/April-12-2015-Campaign-Finance-Summit

+Note while the main focus of this project will be on campaign finance, there are undoubtedly other very interesting questions using congressional data.
+Some additional ideas include:

+1. Voting patterns - How has your Congressional representative voted over time?
+Do any factors correlate with a yes vote?
+Can we predict how she’ll vote on the next bill?
+How confident are we in the prediction?
+Can we establish a voting preference profile, eg trained on voter recommendations, and generate an alert when a prediction conflicts with our preference?
+2. Visualizing Gerrymandering - (i.e. can we show evidence of racial gerrymandering, or other illegal/unethical gerrymandering by socio-demographic splits)